MASILab/SynBOLD-DisCo/README.md

 Lets the pipeline know that supplied distorted bold image has already been motion corrected.
 As a default, we motion correct the distorted image.

-**--skull-stripped**
+**--skull_stripped**
-Lets the container know the supplied T1 has already benn skull-stripped.
-As a default, we assume it is not skull stripped. *Please note this feature require a well-stripped T1 as stripping artifacts can affect performance*
+Lets the container know the supplied T1 has already been skull-stripped.
+As a default, we assume it is not skull stripped. *Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.*

 ## Inputs

 The INPUTS directory must contain the following:

 * BOLD_d.nii.gz: the distorted BOLD image, phase encoded on the anterior-posterior axis (either raw 4D, motion corrected 4D, or averaged 3D, see [Flags](#flags))
-* T1.nii.gz: the T1-weighted image (either raw, or skull-stripped, see[Flags](#flags))
+* T1.nii.gz: the T1-weighted image (either raw, or skull-stripped, see [Flags](#flags))

 ## Outputs